Mailu/Mailu/docs/antispam.rst

      docker-compose restart antispam

 Now the file `overrides/rspamd/forbidden_file_extension.map` can be edited, to make changes to the forbidden file extensions list.
+For the changes to take effect, rspamd must be restarted.

 Mailu rejects emails with documents attached containing some macros.
 How can I fix it?
 --------------------------------------------------------------------------------------